astronomer/docs/learn/managing-dependencies.md

 ## Task group dependencies

-[Task groups](task-groups.md) are tasks that are logically grouped in the Airflow UI and for [dynamic mapping use cases](task-groups.md#generate-task-groups-dynamically-at-runtime).
+[Task groups](task-groups.md) logically group tasks in the Airflow UI and can be [mapped dynamically](task-groups.md#generate-task-groups-dynamically-at-runtime).
 This section will explain how to set dependencies between task groups.

 Dependencies can be set both inside and outside of a task group.
 For example, in the following DAG code there is a start task, a task group with two dependent tasks, and an end task.
 All of these tasks need to happen sequentially.
 The dependencies between the two tasks in the task group are set within the task group's context (`t1 >> t2`).
 The dependencies between the task group and the start and end tasks are set within the DAG's context (`t0 >> tg1() >> t3`).